kshedden/Statsmodels-MixedLM/README.md

 Y(i,j) = m + A[i] + B[j] + e(i, j),

-the mean structure parameter is m, and the variance structure parameters are V_a, V_b, and the error variance (again there are no covariance parameters).
+the mean structure parameter is m, and the variance structure parameters are v_a, v_b, and the error variance (again there are no covariance parameters).

 Software and algorithms